Are You Glutathione Deficient?

-We all know we need to eat an antioxidant-rich diet replete with berries and kale, to ensure we have plenty of free-radical fighting “antioxidant avengers” in our blood.
+Eating an antioxidant-rich diet full of berries and kale is a great way to ensure our bodies have a sufficient supply of free-radical fighting antioxidants.
 However, did you know that your body actually produces its own superhero called glutathione?
 It’s true!
-Your body really does make its own powerful substance that’s even more potent than goji berries.

 What is Glutathione?

-This powerful detoxifier can be made and depleted quickly.
-Its natural production can even be stopped as a result of diet, toxins, stress, chronic illness, toxic mold exposure, heavy metal overload, or autoimmunity.
-Production can also be halted by intense physical activity over the longer term.
-For example, marathon runners may deplete their body’s supply of glutathione long before their race is finished, while soccer players have time to replenish their stores between bursts of intense activity.
+Our body’s production of glutathione can also be halted by intense physical activity over longer periods of time.
+For example, marathon runners may deplete their body’s supply long before their 26.2-mile race is finished, while soccer players have time to replenish their supply between bursts of intense activity.

 - Promote a balanced inflammatory response